djanderson/riscv-5stage-simulator/README.md

 RISC-V 5-Stage Pipeline Simulator is a 32-bit integer instuction set architecture (ISA) and pipelining RISC-V simulator written in Rust.
-It was written for ECEN 4593 - Computer Organization at CU Boulder.
+It was written for ECEN 4593 - Computer Organization at the University of Colorado - Boulder.
 The simulator is based on the design in the book Computer Organization and Design RISC-V Edition by Patterson and Hennessy.

 <p align="center">
   <img src="/docs/rusty_pipes.jpg">